The Massanutten Ring

 Orange blazes will then lead you to Mt Kern along the western ridge - one of the most challenging sections of The Ring - with short climbs and descents littered with rocks of all sizes.
 Some sections will be rideable, but many are best left to walking.
 You'll get a short respite from rock-crawling after the descent from Jawbone Gap, but will have to push up the ridge again to Short Mt for more bump and grind.
 Finally, a fast, and sometimes exposed, descent will lead you down to Edinburg Gap, another possible re-supply point.

 After crossing SR 675, climb the narrow singletrack to Waonaze Peak, then enjoy an extended ridge line traverse to Woodstock Tower - a slight downhill, nearly completely rideable with a few large moves.
-Cross the tower road for another extended ridge line blast before the steep plunge down to Mudhole Gap
+Cross the tower road for another extended ridge line blast before the steep plunge down to Mudhole Gap.

 Although you'll be nearing the end of the ring, this last stretch will try to break you both mentally and physically.
 Follow orange blazes north on a gravel road that trends gradually upwards to Signal Knob.
 Be sure to not miss the short singletrack section that skirts the west side of Strasburg Reservoir.
 After rejoining the road, the trail will kick upwards to more than a 20% grade as you approach the communications towers.
 The actual summit lies shortly ahead, along a difficult, rock-strewn singletrack traverse.

-, the final descent to the Signal Knob Trail will test the most skilled riders with several extended rock gardens.
+After the intersection with the Meneka Peak Trail, the final descent to the Signal Knob Trail will test the most skilled riders with several extended rock gardens.
 Be careful not to miss the hard right switchback!